Taxation in Sweden: Income tax

-Sweden has a progressive income tax, the rates for 2021 are as follows (based on yearly incomes):
+Sweden has a flat tax at every level of government, however, because the national tax has a much higher exemption, the combined tax rate by all levels is progressive.
+The rates for 2024 are as follows (based on yearly incomes):

-Taxable income is reduced by general deductions which means that the marginal tax in practice varies between 7% on incomes just above 20,008 kronor to 60.1% on incomes above 675,700 kronor.
-For an average salary, on an additional pay of 100 kronor, the employee first pays 32 kronor in income tax (direct, 32%).
+Taxable income is reduced by general deductions which means that the marginal tax in practice varies between 8.2% on incomes just above 20,008 kronor to 55.6% on incomes above 780,000 kronor.
+For an average salary, on an additional pay of 100 kronor, the employee pays 32.7 kronor in income tax.